 *Per OPNAVINST 1520.23C, a Navy officer will incur a 1 year service obligation upon completion or withdrawal from the Space NC3 Certificate Program.

-A baccalaureate degree and completion of college-level Algebra II and college-level Physics with a C or better grade average is required.
+A baccalaureate degree and completion of college-level Algebra II and college-level Physics with a C or better grade average and a SECRET clearance is required.

 NPS Mission-funded Tuition